-Local Link provides a regular bus service to Ennis which provides a valuable connection to the County town and also offers an alternative to the private car and encourages a modal shift to a more sustainable transport option.
+TFI Local Link Limerick Clare provides a regular bus service to Ennis and Kilrush which provides a valuable connection to the County town and also offers an alternative to the private car and encourages a modal shift to a more sustainable transport option.
+The service is the R337 and stops at St. Kieran's church ten times a day from Monday to Saturday and four times a day on a Sunday.